 All major construction projects are closely regulated, but several special measures will be put in place to minimise short-term and long-term disruption from the Viking project.

-A detailed construction timetable and a Construction Method Statement (CMS), incorporating best practice from the Scottish/UK wind industry, will be agreed with Shetland Islands Council planners.
+A detailed construction timetable and a Construction Method Statement (CMS), incorporating best practice from the Scottish/UK wind industry, has been agreed with Shetland Islands Council planners.

 Work that may be noisy will be restricted to 7am-7pm Monday to Friday and 7am-4pm on Saturdays, with no noisy work on Sundays.

-A rotor at Calliacher is made ready for lifting in place The work programme will be made public and Viking will hold regular meetings of a liaison committee comprising contractors, planners, SEPA, community councils, the Shetland Windfarm Environmental Advisory Group (SWEAG) and local residents to assess progress and deal with issues that arise.
+A rotor at Calliacher is made ready for lifting in place Viking will hold regular meetings of a liaison committee comprising contractors, planners, SEPA, community councils, the Shetland Windfarm Environmental Advisory Group (SWEAG) and local residents to assess progress and deal with issues that arise.

-A separate Construction Environmental Management Plan (CEMP) will be agreed and an independent Ecological Clerk of Works will be appointed to monitor the environmental mitigation measures that will be carried out.
+A separate Construction Environmental Management Plan (CEMP) has been agreed and an independent Ecological Clerk of Works appointed to monitor the environmental mitigation measures that are being carried out.